Suburban Excursions

 Most of us wish we were thinner, but there is no free lunch, so to speak.

 Lowering carbs is good, but you also need exercise.
 This chair will do it for you, but it’s like a gym membership – it won’t help if you don’t use it.
 The answer is to have a schedule of iron, that you never, never break.
 Rain or shine or snow or riot.
+When you do 3k over rough sidewalks (and they are all rough except in the CBD) you consume about 150 Calories.
+If you do that for a month, without eating more, you’ll lose about 600 g or a pound and a quarter.
+That is perfect.
+Keep dong it for as long as it takes.
+Embrace the new way of life – it’s your best shot.

 Every afternoon at 4 or 5, you absolutely will go on your 3k trip – it’ll take twenty minutes or so.
 That’s enough.
 If you don’t, we can’t guarantee good things.
 If you do, we can.
 Sorry.